TritonDataCenter/rfd/rfd/0097/README.md

 The existing MAC framework has a notion of both static and dynamic groups.
 Static groups have a fixed mapping between rings and groups.
 Most drivers that support rings use the static mapping.
-The only expection is the `nxge` driver.
-Dynamic groups baiscally allow a ring to be placed in any group and in fact require that every ring be able to be placed in every group.
+The only exception is the `nxge` driver.
+Dynamic groups basically allow a ring to be placed in any group and in fact require that every ring be able to be placed in every group.